ronan-f/React-Pets/README.md

 ## React-Pets

 Basic React project mostly used to learn about hooks.
-Inspired by Brian Holt.
+Inspired by <a href="https://github.com/btholt">Brian Holt</a>.

 Screenshot to come...